If you want to use secure connections in the servers you run (and you WANT it),

 The important part of it is the CN (the host name).
 You MUST create a certificate with exactly the same host name people will use when connecting to your service.
 If you use different host names for your services (smtp.example.com, imap.example.com, etc) you need to create different certificate/key pairs for them.

-The magic one-liner:
+The magical one-liner:

 openssl req -x509 -nodes -days 3650 \ -subj '/C=ES/ST=Madrid/L=Madrid/CN=example.com' \ -newkey rsa:1024 -keyout key.pem -out cert.pem

-accept the key and the certificate in the same file.
+can be the same file; many programs accept the key and the certificate in the same file.

-Store your certificates and keys in /etc/CA and set the permissions to the
+Store your certificates and keys in /etc/CA

-minimum possible (probably just 600 and owned by root).
+and set the permissions to the minimum possible (probably just 600 and owned by root).

 ssl_cert_file = /etc/CA/cert.pem ssl_key_file = /etc/CA/key.pem